edwingeng/deque/v2/README.md

     Replace replaces the value at idx.

 func (dq *Deque[T]) Dump() []T
-    Dump returns all the values in Deque.
+    Dump returns all the values in dq.
 ```